UNESCO Headquarters

 UNESCO Headquarters, or Maison de l'UNESCO, is a building inaugurated on 3 November 1958 at number 7 Place de Fontenoy in Paris, France, to serve as the headquarters for the United Nations Educational, Scientific and Cultural Organization (UNESCO).
 It is a building that can be visited freely.

 Design

 The design of the UNESCO Headquarters building was the combined work of three architects: Bernard Zehrfuss (France), Marcel Breuer (Hungary), and Pier Luigi Nervi (Italy).
 Plans were also validated by an international committee of five architects composed of Lúcio Costa (Brazil), Walter Gropius (Germany/United States), Le Corbusier (France), Sven Markelius (Sweden) and Ernesto Nathan Rogers (Italy), with the collaboration of Eero Saarinen (Finland).

-Description

 The main building, which houses the secretariat, consists of seven floors forming a three-pointed star.
 To this is added a building called the "accordion" and a cubic building, which is intended for permanent delegations and non-governmental organisations.

-These buildings occupy a trapezoidal area of land measuring 30350 m2, cut in the northeast corner of the semi-circular shape of the Place de Fontenoy.
+These buildings occupy a trapezoidal area of land measuring 30350 m2, cut in the northeast corner by the semi-circular shape of the Place de Fontenoy.
 It is bordered by avenues of Saxony, Segur de Suffren and Lowendal.